Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Method

-To support such exploration, \envacro\ includes a novel sandbox mode that expands the action space with auxiliary actions, such as granting funds, unlocking research, switching layouts (between 5 unique non-evaluation layouts), and undoing actions.
+To support such exploration, \envacro\ includes a novel sandbox mode that expands the action space with auxiliary actions, such as granting funds, unlocking research, switching training layouts, and undoing actions.
 These enable counterfactual testing and efficiently observing the distribution of possible outcomes for a given action.
-The sandbox mode is designed to be used a small number of samples, mirroring businesses that cannot afford endless focus groups or pilot projects.
+The sandbox mode is designed to be used with a tight sample budget, mirroring businesses that cannot afford endless focus groups or pilot projects.
 The demand for sample efficiency, combined with the actions it provides for active, sample-efficient world-model learning, distinguishes the task from standard RL where millions of interactions are feasible and where exploration is not traditionally done via curated experiments.
 In realistic domains, agents must achieve useful world models from only tens of trials.
-To our knowledge, the use of exploration actions is unique in the world-modelling literature; prior works \citep{PMID:33229515, warrier2025benchmarkingworldmodellearning} have operated in simpler environments, only providing a reset action.
+To our knowledge, the use of exploration actions is unique in the world-modelling literature; prior works \citep{PMID:33229515, warrier2025benchmarkingworldmodellearning} operate in simpler environments and only provide a reset action.

 \textsl{RQ3: Can current LLMs effectively leverage a sandbox mode to improve their performance?}